How to File a DBA in Ohio

 Corporations and Limited Liability Companies won’t typically register a Trade or Fictitious Name since a unique entity name is created during the formation process.
 Some will file for a DBA if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without forming another entity.

-How much does a DBA cost in Ohio?
+How much does it cost to register a DBA in Ohio?

 What are the steps to file a DBA in Ohio?

 Step 1: Verify Name Availability